 The Trustee undertakes a formal review of the default arrangement every 3 years and without delay after any significant change in investment policy or demographic profile of the Scheme).
-The next formal review is due to take place on 1 September 2020 and is currently being undertaken.
+The next formal review is due to take place before November 2021.